How to Get Into Columbia University: Key Admissions Requirements

 Yield Rate

 A college’s yield rate is the percentage of admitted students who decide to enroll.
-While data about the 2027 class is still being collected, in recent years, Columbia had a yield rate of about 66.5%.
+Columbia’s most recent yield rate is about 66.5%.

 Early Decision Date Acceptance Rate